Ahmed-Ashraf-Marzouk/RFM-ID-customer-segmentation/README.md

-# Customer segmentation using Machine learning applied on RFM-ID analysis
+# Customer segmentation using Machine learning applied on RFMI analysis